cloudfoundry/app-autoscaler/README.md

 * [Apache couchdb][c]
 * cf command line version 6

+Database requirement:

+The `CF-AutoScaler` uses Apache couchdb as the backend data store.
+You can have your own database installation from [here][c] or use an exisiting couchdb service, for example [Cloudant][e]

 Requirements of Cloudfoudry access:

 * To register `CF-AutoScaler` service, you need a valid Cloudfoundry UAA user id.